A Note as 2025 Closes | Artificiality Book Awards 2025

 The Artificiality Institute delivers research-based speaking and facilitation that helps organizations build adaptive, AI-ready culture.

-We interview 20–40 people inside your group or association and integrate their lived experience into the keynote—so the message reflects your culture.
+We interview 20–40 people inside your group or association and integrate their lived experience into the keynote—so the message reflects your culture, delivering maximum relevance and impact.

 We don't just predict the future of AI—we study how humans are already changing.